 Enneagram: Type 6 "The Loyalist"

 Despite never attending the University of Georgia, I am an avid UGA football fan.
 I consider myself a pop-punk aficionado and pop culture junky.
 I attribute my start in neuroscience to Fall Out Boy's From Under the Cork Tree (2005) and have been a fan ever since.
-I enjoy reading young adult fiction, watching reality television, and cooking competition shows.
+I enjoy sharing my Spotify playlists with folks, reading young adult fiction, watching reality television, and cooking competition shows.
 I am a classically trained violinist and an aspiring professional make-up artist.
 I've never lost a game of Scattergories, and welcome a challenger!